-electrical/electronic/programmable electronic system (E/E/PES): system for control, protection, or monitoring based on one or more electrical/electronic/programmable electronic devices, including all elements of the system such as power supplies, sensors, and other input devices, data highways and other communication paths, and actuators and other output devices.
-(Ref.
-IEC 61508 - 4)
+electrical/electronic/programmable electronic system (E/E/PES): system for control, protection, or monitoring based on one or more E/E/PE devices, including all elements of the system such as power supplies, sensors, and other input devices, data highways and other communication paths, and actuators and other output devices.
+(See IEC 61508-4.)